 An episode of Cyberchase involved The Hacker using a giant hamster in an exercise wheel as part of one of his evil plans to undermine the Mother Board and take over Cyberspace.
 However, for some reason the aforementioned hamster looked more like a capybara than an actual hamster.

-Sherlock from ''Sweet Cuppin' Cakes'' is supposed to be a mix between a cow and a helicopter, but he looks like neither.
+Sherlock from Sweet Cuppin' Cakes is supposed to be a mix between a cow and a helicopter, but he looks like neither.

 Horace Horsecollar is supposed to be a horse, but looks more like Goofy (whose species is ambiguous) than anything else.

-Steggy from the episode "Prehysterical Pet" is supposed to be an alien Stegosaurus, but he looks more like a lizard with backplates and a spiked tail instead.
+Steggy from the episode "Prehysterical Pet" is supposed to be an alien Stegosaurus, but he looks more like a bizarre dragon creature with circular backplates and a spiked tail instead.

 Most of the My Little Pony: Friendship Is Magic characters just barely resemble ponies, instead looking more like mutated toy-breed dogs with cat ears.
 While male ponies have muzzles that have some semblance of a real horse's muzzle shape, female ponies have muzzles shaped more like that that of mouse lemurs and galagos (or bushbabies).
 However, this makes them lookadorable.